bitagoras/xtype/README.md

 Overview
 --------

-xtype is a universal binary notation language for the exchange and storage of hierarchically structured data.
-It is supposed to be a binary equivalent to text formats like [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations of efficiency. xtype is also suitable for the representation of typical C and Python data structures and offers a lightweight grammar alternative to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for scientific data storage, inspired by the simplicity of [UBJSON](https://github.com/ubjson/universal-binary-json).
+xtype is a universal binary notation language with a self-explanatory syntax for the exchange and storage of hierarchically structured data.
+It is intended to be a binary equivalent to text formats such as [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations in efficiency. xtype is also suitable for representing typical C and Python data structures, and provides a lightweight grammar alternative to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for scientific data storage, inspired by the simplicity of [UBJSON](https://github.com/ubjson/universal-binary-json).

-For the time being there exists neither an xtype programming library nor an xtype editor or reader.
+There is currently no xtype programming library, editor or reader.

 Basic idea
 ----------

 The grammar tries to be minimalistic while covering all possible use cases.
 Missing features of the format can be supplemented by so-called _footnotes_.
 Similar to books, footnotes can be ignored when reading if the meaning of the content is known, but provide additional background information about the meaning or context.
-A footnote adds user-defined metadata to the element that allows the application to read or understand the data in a specific way.
+A footnote adds user-defined metadata to the element, allowing the application to read or understand the data in a particular way.

 Properties
 ----------